Planim Time vs Toggl Track

 Run Planim Time on the same Jira instance Toggl already pulls from

-Install the desktop app, paste your Jira API token, start a timer.
+Install the desktop app, sign in with Atlassian, and start a timer.
 Worklogs land on the Jira issue with two-way sync.
-No Premium upgrade, no Atlassian Marketplace app, no Linux deprecation notice.
-The Free tier covers a full evaluation, no credit card.
+No Premium upgrade, Jira admin install, or Linux deprecation notice.
+The Free tier covers a full evaluation with no credit card.